 Mayo Clinic Q and A: Functional dyspepsia can significantly affect quality of life

-ANSWER: Functional dyspepsia (also called nonulcer dyspepsia) and peptic ulcers can feel much the same.
+ANSWER: Functional dyspepsia, also called nonulcer dyspepsia, and peptic ulcers can feel much the same.
 But, unlike a peptic ulcer, which involves open sores in the digestive tract, functional dyspepsia involves recurring indigestion or stomach pain that has no obvious cause.
 Common signs and symptoms of functional dyspepsia include a burning sensation or discomfort in your upper abdomen or lower chest; bloating; belching; an early feeling of fullness when eating; and nausea.
 While not life-threatening, the symptoms can significantly affect your quality of life.

 For those who test negative for the bacterium, as well as for those whose symptoms persist after antibiotic treatment and clearance of H. pylori, the first line of treatment is to reduce stomach acid.
 This may be performed using two types of medications: proton pump inhibitors or H2-receptor blockers.
 Proton pump inhibitors reduce acid by shutting down the tiny pumps within stomach cells.
 Examples include esomeprazole (Nexium), lansoprazole (Prevacid) and omeprazole (Prilosec).
 H2-receptor blockers, including famotidine (Pepcid) and ranitidine (Zantac), reduce acid production by blocking histamine receptors in stomach cells.

+If these options don’t manage your symptoms, other medications are available, including those that affect nerve endings in the stomach.
+Cognitive behavioral therapy also may be recommended to cope with the symptoms and reduce the stress that may trigger stomach pain.
 Because functional dyspepsia lacks a fully understood cause and its symptoms overlap with other gastrointestinal conditions, the diagnosis of functional dyspepsia can be challenging.
 Researchers continue to explore better means of clearly identifying it. — Dr. Robert Kraichely, Gastroenterology, Mayo Clinic, Rochester, Minnesota